Huffon/pytorch-sentiment-analysis-kor/README.md

 In this project, I specially used **Korean corpus** [NSMC](https://github.com/e9t/nsmc) (Naver Sentiment Movie Corpus) to apply torchtext into Korean dataset.

+And I also used [soynlp](https://github.com/lovit/soynlp) library which is used to train and tokenize Korean sentence.
+It is really nice and easy to use, you should try :)

 <br/>

 ### Overview